Randy Bachman: 2000s

 By the summer of 2005, Bachman began hosting the coast-to-coast radio show Vinyl Tap on CBC Radio One.
 For the show, he played audio recordings, primarily Classic rock music, while reminiscing about personal encounters with famous artists and musicians from his 50-year career in rock music.
 The show ran for 16 seasons with its final episode on Canada Day, July 1, 2021, after it was cancelled by CBC, though Bachman said he planned to take the program to another broadcaster or turn it into a podcast.

 On July 2, 2005, Bachman performed at the Canadian leg of the global Live 8 mega-concert organized by Bob Geldof.
 In 2008, he was made an Officer of the Order of Canada.

 Bachman continued his career touring with the Randy Bachman Band, as well as the Bachman-Cummings Band.
 During this time he featured in a theater-styled show called "Every Song Tells A Story", where he performed live and unplugged with his band, often telling the stories behind writing his most famous from the 1960s and 1970s.
 Bachman and Burton Cummings performed throughout Canada as Bachman & Cummings in the summer of 2006, while on tour with The Carpet Frogs.
 Bachman and Fred Turner completed a new Bachman & Turner album that was released in September 2010.
 The album's single titled "Rollin' Along", was released in June 2010 on iTunes.
-The pair launched a two-year world tour (2010–11) under their Bachman & Turner moniker, beginning at the Sweden Rock Festival in June 2010.
+The pair launched a two-year world tour (2010–2011) under their Bachman & Turner moniker, beginning at the Sweden Rock Festival in June 2010.
 Other confirmed dates included the High Voltage Festival in London, UK, in July 2010 and the Manitoba Homecoming Event in Winnipeg, Manitoba.
 The pair released the next single, "Rock n' Roll Is the Only Way Out" on their official website.

 The 2010s

-Bachman was inducted into Canada's Walk of Fame for the second time, albeit as a solo artist in 2012.
-In June 2015, he also received SOCAN's Lifetime Achievement Award.
+Bachman was inducted into Canada's Walk of Fame for the second time, now as a solo artist, in 2012.
+In June 2015, he received SOCAN's Lifetime Achievement Award.
 In 2014, he released a home video package of his "Every Song Tells A Story" performances, which includes an occasional accompanying symphonic orchestra.